marmelab/ra-supabase/packages/ra-supabase-core/README.md

 ## Authentication

-We currently only supports email/password authentication.
+We currently only support email/password authentication.
 The `supabaseAuthProvider` provides the `setPassword` method in addition of the `authProvider` methods required by `react-admin`.
 This method allows you to create UI for users to set their passwords after being invited for example.
 This could be done in a custom route.

 To make this custom route easier to implement, this package also provide the following hooks: